 In less than three hours time a luscious smoked pork loin can be prepared and served to your hungry guests.
-Instead of smoking for hours and hours until the pork is falling apart tender, the pork loin is smoked until it just reaches the stage of medium done...about 155 degrees Fahrenheit.
+Instead of smoking for hours and hours until the pork is falling apart tender, the pork loin is cooked until it reaches an internal temperature of 145 degrees Fahrenheit

 This recipe begins with a light dry rub seasoning, continues with some apple wood smoke flavor, and ends with a tasty apple-cinnamon sauce.

 Begin by removing all of the membrane (silver skin) and excess fat from the outside of the pork loin.
 Rub the loin with olive oil, then lightly season it with a bit of this dry rub mixture.